-For the purpose of this training, targets for each qualification, evaluation, and active shooter drill will simulate an identified deadly threat.
-Therefore, the student will have their finger on the trigger whenever they present their weapon.
+For the purpose of this training, targets for each qualification, evaluation, and active shooter drill will simulate an identified deadly threat that the shooter is justified in shooting.
+Therefore, the student will have their finger on the trigger whenever they present their weapon at the target and look through their sights.
+However, instructors should also have the student practice drawing their firearm to various ready positions, including compressed ready, with their finger off the trigger and indexed on the frame.